The Summer of Broken Rules by K.L. Walther

 Meredith's family's annual game of assassin at Martha's Vineyard during a summer wedding is the perfect chance to honor her sister's legacy, and finally join the world again.
 But when she forms an alliance with a cute groomsman, she's at risk of losing both the game… and her heart.

 In all honesty, I’ve read this plot before.
 This exact subplot—grieving friend or sibling off for a summer—has been done many a-time, and dressed up in more elaborate ways.
-I hate to say it’s a gimmick because grief is different for everybody and always significant, but I do think that nowadays that plot needs some more heft to it in order to be the main, driving force for me.
+Grief is different for everybody and always significant, but I do think that nowadays that plot needs some more heft to it in order to be the main, driving force for me.
 We already kind of have The Sky Is Everywhere and Twenty Boy Summer, and it’s wrapped in the same way.
 Sister was perfect, life is never the same, random epiphanies, etc,.
-Hate to say it, but there’s a formula we’ve already seen as a method for eventual closeness in the (inevitable) romance.
+Still, there’s value in similar stories resurfacing over time.

 Instead, the Assassin game and wedding preparations were more interesting to me in The Summer of Broken Rules, which reminded me a lot of the goofiness of Save the Date by Morgan Matson.